About Board Service Experience Advisory Contact

 Speaking Topics

-i.The new audit evidence: detecting AI-generated fraud
+ii.The new audit evidence: detecting AI-generated fraud before it reaches the board

-iv.AI governance: innovation that doesn’t outrun controls
+v.AI governance: innovation that doesn’t outrun controls

-v.Endurance over panic: managing geopolitical risk in the boardroom
+vii.Endurance over panic: managing geopolitical risk in the boardroom

 08 Education & Affiliations